turnkeylinux-apps/mattermost/README.rst

 -----------------------------------

 **Note:** Check the Mattermost docs to ensure that upgrading your current version to the latest is supported.
-Always enure that you have a tested backup before proceeding with software updates.
+Always ensure that you have a tested backup before proceeding with software updates.

-See the Offical `Mattermost docs`_ for instructions on how to update.
+See the Official `Mattermost docs`_ for instructions on how to update.

 Mattermost does not have a security only newsletter so we recommend that you subcribe to the `Mattermost Newsletter`_ to keep up to date.